BananaAcid/pipe-to-powershell/readme.md

 }, {stream: process.stdin}); // process.stdin or null (null == string pipe)
 ```

-Trigger a few commands on powershell and get results, while piping to the same instance
+Trigger a few commands on powershell and get results, while piping to the same instance, try `npm test`
 ```js
 import createPowershellStream from 'pipe-to-powershell';